yochaigal/cairn/resources/tools/converting-monsters.md

 - When in doubt, think about how much serious damage the creature is supposed to do.
 Remember that instead of raising attack damage a step, think about making it _enhanced_ in certain situations or use the _Blast_ and "two weapons" rule.

 ### Abilities & Magic
-- Some abilities simply won't translate directly!
-That's OK, not every system is equivalent.
-If for example an OSR monster has an attack that assumes the PCs will be able to dodge or defend against, you might need to rewrite it a bit.
+- Sometimes the mechanics of the original system simply _do not translate_.
+That's OK; try to take what's cool about the creature and write a "version" of their ability more appropriate to Cairn.
+- If the monster has an attack that asks the PCs to attempt to dodge or save against some ability, consider making the ability an out-of-combat "trap" that the PCs can trigger.
+Otherwise _make it succeed automatically_ during combat.
+The Warden can always telegraph the danger prior to combat to better prepare the PCs against the danger.
 - Abilities can sometimes be made into weapons, and assign a damage die, making Critical Damage reveal the damage.
 More often you should simply let the ability or attack _happen_.
 Combat is dangerous, and it is up to the Warden to properly telegraph danger before the fighting begins.

-- Spells are tricky; you can give wizardy-types Spellbooks but remember, the creature might _drop_ them when they are defeated.
-I like to make 1d4 dropped Spellbooks implode ([Die of Fate](/cairn-srd#die-of-fate)).
+### Magic
 - Magical creatures can just "know" a bunch of spells.
-In this case make their corpse magical (and dangerous).1
+In this case, make their corpses magical (and dangerous)!
+- Spells are tricky; you can give magic-users Spellbooks but remember, they might _drop_ them when defeated.
+- I like to make 1d4 dropped Spellbooks implode ([Die of Fate](/cairn-srd#die-of-fate)), just to mix it up!

 ### Stat Block Structure
  There are many ways to do this, but try to be consistent!
 In Cairn I write it like this: